[Updated October 27th, 2021]

 While artificial lawns are decidedly a lower maintenance option than traditional, natural lawns, they do still require some routine cleaning and other maintenance on a regular basis.
 Here’s what you can expect for biweekly and monthly maintenance, as well as how to deal with pet waste and odors, and other special circumstances that may pop up with artificial grass.

 As advertised, artificial grass is extremely low maintenance.
-In fact, the only routine weekly maintenance necessary is to remove any large debris that might be laying on the surface and to do a light rinse with the hose.
-After removing any large rocks, twigs or other scraps from the surface of the lawn, a final rinse will remove any dust or smaller debris from inside the individual blades of grass.
+In fact, the only suggested weekly or biweekly maintenance routine is to remove any large debris that might be laying on the surface and to do a light rinse with the hose as you see fit.
+Removing rocks, twigs, or other scraps from the surface of the lawn is often an aesthetic preference, and a light rinse with a hose can wash away dust or smaller debris from inside the individual blades of grass.

 Rake the lawn to remove the larger particles and then work in a methodical fashion to remove any particles that might be buried deeper in the pile.
 Finally, run the brush again in the opposite direction to re-position non-erect bristles back into their normal standing position.

 While it may not seem obvious, artificial lawns actually stand up quite well to the demands of pet use.
-First, the effect of pets running on the lawn are usually minimal because their paws won’t damage the blades.
-In some cases, a dog – or any other heavy object – may cause the blades to lay down.
-This situation can be quickly remedied by using a stiff brush on the area and moving the blades back into place.
+First, the effects of pets running and lounging on the lawn are usually minimal, as their paws won’t damage the blades.
+Although, in some cases, a dog (or, really any other heavy object left on the turf for an extended period) can cause the blades to flatten down over time.
+This situation can be quickly remedied by using a Turf Broom on the area and moving the blades back into place.

 To learn more about how to install artificial grass at your home or office, check out the DIY Easy Install Guide.